sreegithub19/Video-Meeting/README.md

 - Unlimited users
 - Messaging chat and video streaming in real-time
 - Screen sharing to present documents, slides, and more
-- Everyting is peer-to-peer thanks to webrtc
+- Everyting is peer-to-peer due to the usage of webrtc

 ### Local setup